sarahciston/codingcare/posts/guide.md

 [^api]: APIs are the access points for the code you write to reach different services and tools online.
 API stands for Application Program Interface, and just as a web interface helps a human reach a website by giving it structure, an API tells your code what constraints it needs to reach that site programmatically.
 Like a menu, it tells the computer what and how to order up the information it needs.
 When coders use APIs, they're plugging into additional tools or pulling in data from the outside, for example Instagram or Mailchimp or the National Weather Service, on top of the code they have written themselves.

 ### growth, not perfection[^ccc] #newKidLove[^p5]

+>>"Computer-centric terms such as ‘novice’ obscure the possibilities for creating appropriate end user systems and are prejudicial in assigning prominence to the computer."
+>Bonnie Nardi

 ### collaboration, not competition[^ccc]